Mycobacterium elephantis: Metabolism and physiology

 Scarce results have been recorded to show the metabolic properties of M. elephantis, but there has been significant findings.
 After Shojaei et al. performed experiments testing properties of the 484t strain, aerobic metabolic properties were found.
 M. elephantis is catalase, nitrate reductase, and urease positive as well as weakly acid alcohol fast.
 The 484t strain was found to be negative for tellurite reduction as well as activity with aryl sulphatase.
 The optimal growth temperature for this species is about 42° Celsius with its first strains showing at the third day of growth at this temperature.
-Growth at lower temperatures around 30° Celsius occurs, but growth is minimal over 45° Celsius.
-Growth of this organism does not occur at temperatures above 52° Celsius.
-Although this organism is slower than average rapid growing Mycobacterium, growth under 7 days classifies this species as a rapid grower.
+Growth at lower temperatures around 30 °C occurs, but growth is minimal over 45 °C. Growth of this organism does not occur at temperatures above 52 °C. Although this organism is slower than average rapid growing Mycobacterium, growth under 7 days classifies this species as a rapid grower.
 Stunted growth is shown in the presence of isoniazid, rifampicin, and few other drugs.

 Genome

-Mycobacterium elephantis’s has been researched and studied to provide some insights on the genomic nature of this organism.
+Mycobacterium elephantis has been researched and studied to provide some insights on the genomic nature of this organism.
 A strain of M. elephantis, Lipa, contains a G-C content of 67.8%, and a genome size of 5.19 Mb.
 250 pseudogenes are also found in this strain.
-The 484t strain’s (same as DSM 44368) 16S rRNA gene sequence as compared to other rapid growing mycobacterium showed a mean 96.7+ 0.5% similarity.
+The 484t strain's (same as DSM 44368) 16S rRNA gene sequence as compared to other rapid growing mycobacterium showed a mean 96.7+ 0.5% similarity.
 It also showed a 96.2+ 0.4% similarity to slow growing mycobacteria.
 The closest neighbors that show the most similarity to M. elephantis are M. confluentis at 97.8% and M. phlei at 97.7%.
 Although closely related, strain 484t shows 29 and 30 nucleotide differences in the familiar species.